Where to Stay by Canyonlands National Park

 Best Hotels in Moab by Canyonlands Main Entrance:

-If you want to stay near Canyonland’s Main Entrance AND you want to visit Arches National Park, there’s one obvious choice for lodging: the western-frontier town of Moab.
+If you want to stay by Canyonland’s Main Entrance AND visit Arches National Park, there’s one choice for lodging: Moab.
 Moab attracts outdoor enthusiasts from all over the country, & it’s one of the largest towns in eastern Utah, offering a plethora of hotel choices.
 We’ll break these down below….

-• Best GLAMPING Hotel Option by Canyonlands: Just outside of Arches National Park is the glamper’s dream: Under Canvas at Moab ($399+).
-If you’ve ever wanted to live out your very own “Out of Africa” adventure, you need to stay here.
-Beautifully-designed tents are filled with comfortable, earth-toned furnishings & high-end yet understated design.
-But the best part is feeling totally immersed in nature, with views of red canyon walls looming just outside your tent….
+- Best GLAMPING Option by Canyonlands: Just outside of Arches National Park is a glamper’s dream: Under Canvas at Moab ($199+).
+If you’ve ever wanted to live out your own “Out of Africa” adventure, stay here.
+Beautifully-designed tents are filled with comfortable furnishings & high-end, understated design.
+But the best part is feeling totally immersed in nature, with views of red canyons looming outside your tent….

 Helllooooo….glamping perfection!!
 From the leather couch to the southwestern rug, everything about Under Canvas at Moab speaks my language…